lowensodium/FLSUN-QQ-Robin-Nano-V3-Marlin-2.0/README.md

 # FLSUN-QQ-Robin-Nano-v3-Marlin-2.0.X
 ## Marlin 2.0.X firmware for use on a MKS Robin Nano v3 board in an FLSUN QQ 3d printer

+The compiled released firmware is for using TMC2209 drivers in UART Mode

 This firmware is currently based on Marlin bugfix-2.0.x Mar 10, 2022 nightly